Skip to content

 ContentRef

 A reference into the ContentStore: hash + size + media_type.
-Avoid: URL, Path, Pointer.
+Lookup is by hash alone.

 Artifact